 - Suddenly SHOUTING!Squidward: Um, SpongeBob, can I have a word with you?
 Have you noticed that Mr. Krabs has gone COMPLETELY INSANE?!

 - Tempting Fate: When Mr. Krabs tells Squidward not to bring anything you're not prepared to lose on the boat, SpongeBob accidentally hooks his millionth dollar taped to the back of his pants.

 - Umpteenth Customer: Parodied and subverted with the customer who gives Krabs his millionth dollar.
-His purchase is heralded by carnival music and Krabs bursting out of his office and cheering, which would imply this is played straight.
+His order is celebrated with fast-paced, upbeat music and Krabs bursting out of his office and cheering, which would imply this is played straight.
 He doesn't get a prize, though; in fact, Krabs is upset that he even asks for one.
 The customer didn't even get his food!Mr. Krabs: Congratulations, sir.
 You have just given me my one millionth dollar.Customer: Ha, great.
 Uhh, what do I win?Mr. Krabs: Nothing!
 Now get out! (music stops)Customer: Wha?Mr. Krabs: GET OUT!
 EVERYBODY GET OUT, YOU'RE SPOILING ME MOMENT!

 - Visual Pun: When Mr. Krabs is crying over the loss of his dollar, SpongeBob says he's "never seen him so broken up".
 Cut to Krabs having literally fallen apart on the deck.

 - You Should Have Died Instead: From this exchange after Mr. Krabs was eaten by a clam (or so they thought):SpongeBob: Ohh, poor Mr. Krabs, gone forever out of our lives.
 Why couldn't it have been me?!